amir00700/Assignment-2/README.md

 added header and footer to the website

-stylesheet borrowed from bootsrap webiste
+stylesheet borrowed from bootstrap website